Age determination in dinosaurs

-Age determination in dinosaurs is mainly used to determine the approximate ontogenetic age of a dinosaur when the animal died.
+Age determination in dinosaurs is primarily done through histological analyses to observe the cyclical growth marks in the bone, and by observing the level of bone fusion in the skeleton.
+In this way, it is possible to determine the approximate ontogenetic age of a dinosaur when the animal died.

 History

 Early attempts to estimate the longevity of dinosaurs used allometric scaling principles.
 Ages were determined by dividing individual mass estimates by rates of growth for similar, extant taxa.
 For very large individuals, growth rates were extrapolated to dinosaur proportions using regression analysis.
 The results of these investigations have been extremely variable as they depend on mass estimates and growth rates that are highly at odds with one another.
+For example, using this method resulted in longevity estimates for the sauropod Hypselosaurus priscus that ranged from a few decades to several hundred years.

-For example, longevity estimates for the sauropod Hypselosaurus priscus range from a few decades to several hundred years.
-However, it has been shown that most dinosaur bones have growth lines that are visible in thin sectioned material viewed under a polarized light source.
+However, it was later shown that most dinosaur bones have growth lines that are visible in thin-sectioned material viewed under a polarized light source.

 Growth lines

 Humerus cross-section of a 3-year old Yamaceratops dorngobiensis.
 Three LAGs are marked with white lines (A) and white arrowheads (B).

 Studies on extant vertebrates indicate that the vascularized zones form during moderate to rapid skeletogenesis, and that abrupt metabolic disruptions of bone formation can trigger growth line deposition.

 Two types of growth lines exist: annuli, and lines of arrested growth (LAGs).
 Histological examinations have revealed that annuli are composed of thin layers of avascular bone with parallel-aligned bone fibers.
 The growth line annuli are found compressed between broad vascularized regions of bone with randomly oriented fibrillar patterns, known as zones.